Skip to Main Content

 What is a DOI?

-Items published in the Research Repository without a publisher issued Digital Object Identifier (DOI), are automatically issued with DataCite DOIs These are persistent and provide a permanent link to your research.
-In order to meet with DataCite metadata requirements, the research Repository requires users to add the following information before making files public and citable: title, author list (ordered), categories (set ontology), tags (free text) and a description with as much context as needed to interpret the files.
-Institutional clients can define additional custom metadata when implementing Figshare platform.
+Items published in the Research Repository without a publisher issued Digital Object Identifier (DOI), are automatically issued with DOIs from the DataCite service.
+These provide a persistent and permanent link to your research.
 The DOI cannot be deleted but the item can be modified post-publication, triggering a new version.

 Who do I contact if I cannot login?